Valentia Lifeboat Station: 1939 onwards

 On 23 June 1985, Air India Flight 182, a Boeing 747-237B VT-EFO, en route from Montreal to London, exploded at 31000 ft from a terrorist bomb, when it was 190 km off Ireland, killing all 329 passengers and crew.
-Valentia lifeboat crew would participated in the recovery of bodies from the worst aviation disaster in Irish territory.
+Valentia lifeboat crew participated in the recovery of bodies from the worst aviation disaster in Irish territory.
 A "Framed letter of Thanks signed by the Chairman of the Institution" was presented to the Coxswain and crew.

 A new boathouse was constructed in 1995, and the following year, the station received 17-07 John and Margaret Doig (ON 1218), a lifeboat, becoming one of the 35 RNLI stations around the British Isles to operate the RNLI's largest lifeboat.

 Station honours

-The following are awards made at Valentia.
+The following are awards made at Valentia: